Chile general strike goes ahead despite Pinera reforms | DW | 24.10.2019

 The Copper Workers Federation (FTC), which unionizes workers from Codelco, announced late on Tuesday that its workers would join the strike.

+Later on Wednesday the FTC trade union called of the strike.
+They agreed to meet with government officials to improve workers conditions.

-FTC and the National Grouping of Fiscal Employees, among other unions, continued to back the strike, even after Pinera had announced a social reform package on Tuesday.
+On Tuesday FTC and the National Grouping of Fiscal Employees, among other unions, continued to back the strike, even after Pinera had announced a social reform package.

-The trade unionists who called the two-day strike want Pinera to discuss the proposed social reforms with grassroots organizations and for him to remove soldiers from the streets.
+The trade unionists who called the two-day strike initially wanted Pinera to discuss the proposed social reforms with grassroots organizations and for him to remove soldiers from the streets.

 Reforms announced by Pinera on Tuesday include an increase to a monthly pension, raising the minimum wage and canceling a 92% rise in electricity rates due to take effect next month.